aaronkjones/blog/content/blog/noobs-term.md

 I made Noobs Term to give people a foundation from which they can begin working with Zsh and Tmux without being overwhelmed with many customizations and options up front.
 When I first started using Zsh and Tmux, I found many configurations that offered some customization that I liked and some I either didn't like or didn't understand.

 Projects like [tmux-sensible](https://github.com/tmux-plugins/tmux-sensible) and [vim-sensible](https://github.com/tpope/vim-sensible) aim to establish default settings that are universally accepted as "sensible".
-[Noobs Term](noobs-term.com) combines these programs and configurations with [spaceship-prompt](https://github.com/denysdovhan/spaceship-prompt), a very useful, customizable Zsh prompt; and Nord, a beautiful arctic, bluish theme.
+[Noobs Term](noobs-term.com) combines these programs and configurations with [spaceship-prompt](https://github.com/denysdovhan/spaceship-prompt), a very featureful, customizable Zsh prompt; and Nord, a beautiful arctic, bluish theme.

 The goal of Noobs Term is to have a well-documented, well-supported, and "sensible", all-in-one package that works for not only "noobs", but advanced users alike.